mfalade/email-service/README.md

 # email-service
-Simple email service built with flask since mailgun is being such a b*tch
+Simple email service built with flask.
+Not sure I need this actually.